 Applicants will need to send in two letters of recommendation by lectures or supervisors (including contact details).

 Please upload your resume in the online application system Osiris as an additional document.

 - EEA students: 1 May.

-The Master's in Behavioural Science was recently awarded the quality label ‘Top Programme' in the Keuzegids Masters 2016 (Guide to Master's programmes), which indicates the programme belongs to the very best programmes in Dutch Master's education, across the entire range of disciplines.
+The Master's in Behavioural Science was recently awarded the quality label ‘Top Programme' and 'Best in their field' in the Keuzegids Masters 2018 (Guide to Master's programmes), which indicates the programme belongs to the very best programmes in Dutch Master's education, across the entire range of disciplines.